telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 * Programmatic scrolling to a particular Grid row is not supported when virtual scrolling is enabled, because it is not possible to reliably predict the exact scroll offset of the row.

+* Keyboard navigation supports only up and down arrow keys when the Grid is `navigatable`.
+Page Up and Page Down keys scrolling is not supported.

 * The Grid does not persist [selection](#selection) when virtual scrolling occurs.
 To achieve this behavior, [use this custom implementation]({% slug howto_persist_row_selection_paging_sorting_filtering_grid %}).

 When virtual scrolling is not supported or recommended, revert to standard paging or non-virtual scrolling without paging, depending on the number of data items.